StokersWebsite/.github/profile/readme.md

 ## What went Well?👍
 ### The project idea
 #### usually it is quite hard for me to think of a good and fun project that is the right difficulty.
 This time however I feel like I picked a great project, since the semester perfectly co-aligned with the start of the Stokers organization.
-This was a fun project to work on and had the right difficulty level so I could show everything I needed to know this semester, while still being useful as an actual website for the stokers.
+This was a fun project to work on and had the right difficulty level so I could show everything I needed to know this semester, while still being useful as an actual website for the Stokers.

 ### The learning process
 #### I have learned a LOT this semester.
 I decided to use JavaScript even though I had never done so before.
 I also learned about Auth0 and docker and a whole lot more external tools and software programs to help me make better projects, And I can go on and on.
 I even learned some Finnish this semester!
 #### I feel like I got the most out of this semester in terms of what I learned, and this will be very useful in the future.

 ### Eeventify
-#### The group project also went really well in general, We had great communication both with each other as well as with the finnish students.
+#### The group project also went really well in general, We had great communication both with each other as well as with the Finnish students.
 In the end everything worked and we had a great time when they came to the Netherlands.

 [Back to table of contents](#table-of-contents)